Where to stay in London: best areas and neighborhoods

 Keeping in mind that the London Underground is essential, staying here allows you to walk to various attractions and use the tube to reach more distant neighborhoods.

-Average prices in the neighborhood range from about €100.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £150,00 - compare the best accommodation on booking.

 Mayfair, best for shopping and stylish